Akashsinha1999/EMI-Instalatment-Analysis/README.md

-# EMI Installment Analysis using Deep Learning
+# EMI Instalment Analysis using Deep Learning

 This project focused on predicting whether a person will pay his/her EMI (Equated Monthly Installment) in the next month using deep learning techniques.
 The project utilizes a Sequential Model to analyze the data and make predictions.